 Why farmed animals?

 This is allowed to happen because in Australia farmed animals are not given the same legal protection from cruelty as other animals, despite their emotional and physical similarities.
-For example, pigs are every bit as smart as dogs, yet it’s legal to castrate them and cut off their tails without pain relief or anaesthetic.
+For example, pigs are every bit as smart as dogs, yet it’s legal to castrate pigs and cut off their tails without pain relief or anaesthetic.

 What’s the greatest lesson Pam has learnt?

 The power of kindness.
-In Pam’s words: “I truly believe in the goodness of the human heart, it is something I will never give up on.
-I believe that when humans are directly confronted with animal cruelty or suffering they will act.”
+In Pam’s words: “I truly believe in the goodness of the human heart; it is something I will never give up on.
+I believe that when humans are directly confronted with animal cruelty or suffering, they will act.”